ibm-cloud-docs/power-iaas/cli-power-iaas-v1.md

       --virtual-serial-number string                    IBMi virtual serial number information added with the instance.
                                                         Must include an existing virtual serial number or 'auto-assign' and optionally a description.
   -v, --volumes strings                                 Comma separated list of volume identifiers or names to associate with the instance.
+      --vpmem-volumes strings                           Comma separated list of vPMEM volume names and sizes to associate with the instance.
+                                                        The maximum number of vPMEM volumes for SAP instances is 1 otherwise it is 4.
 ```

 **Examples**: